DUI First 72 Hours: What to Do Right Now [2026]

 Not tomorrow.
 Today.

 You do not need to hire someone in the first 24 hours, but you need to start making calls.
 Here is why: evidence disappears.
-Dashcam footage from the patrol car may be overwritten on a 30 or 60-day cycle.
+Dashcam footage from the patrol car may be overwritten after a limited retention period, retention policies vary by department, but many cycle footage in weeks, not months.
 Breathalyzer calibration records need to be requested.
 Surveillance footage from nearby businesses gets deleted.
 The sooner an attorney can start investigating, the more they have to work with.

 When you call, ask: